chrsbell/Hugo-Blog/content/posts/designing-a-chip8-emulator-in-python/index.en.md

 ### Closing Comments

 There are some other features I touched on while working on the emulator that I didn't fully implement, such as remappable keyboard input and saving/loading ROM states.
-All in all this was an incredibly fun mini project and I would love to tackle Game Boy emulation sometime, preferably in JavaScript!
+All in all, this was an incredibly fun mini project and I would love to tackle Game Boy emulation sometime, preferably in JavaScript!
 </br></br>
 Finally, here is a quick demo video:
 </br></br>